yeungegs/automation-ftw/README.md

 # automation-ftw

 ### Project overview
-These scripts are created to automating daily tasks.
-As I learn more about shell script functionality, I will update and retool scripts.
+These scripts are created for automating daily tasks.
+As I learn more about shell script functionality, scripts here will be updated and retooled!

 ### Usage
 [new_project.sh](./new_project.sh)